 - General self-rated health status is a measure of people's perception of their health using ratings of "Excellent," "Very good," "Good," "Fair," or "Poor."
-General self-rated health status is a valid and reliable method for assessing health across different populations.
 This measure is found in Question 1 of the HOS-M. - Two measures of physical and mental health compared to one year ago use ratings of "Much better," "Slightly better," "About the same," "Slightly worse," or "Much worse."
-These measures are found in Ouestions 12 and 13.
+These measures are found in Questions 12 and 13.

 Figures 2, 3, and 4 depict the distribution of responses with respect to three self-reported health items: the respondents' general health status; physical health compared to one year ago; and mental health compared to one year ago.
 Individuals who indicate that their general health was "Fair" or "Poor," or that their physical or mental health compared to one year ago was "Slightly worse" or "Much worse" are known to be at increased risk for near future hospitalization, use of mental health services, and/or mortality.
-15,16
+14,15

 Figure 2 on the next page displays the respondents' self-reported general health status for your PACE organization and the HOS-M Total.
-Note that a majority of the HOS-M Total respondents reported their general health was "Fair" or "Poor."
+A majority of the HOS-M Total respondents reported their general health was "Fair" or "Poor."
 This result reflects similar findings in a research study that compared health status and quality of care received by Medicare beneficiaries enrolled in specialized managed care plans, including PACE organizations, to MA beneficiaries enrolled in traditional models of care.
 The 2008 and 2009 HOS-M, and the HOS 2008 Cohort 11 Baseline and 2009 Cohort 12 Baseline data were used for the analyses.
-Nearly two-thirds of

-HOS-M respondents in PACE organizations reported self-rated general health of "Fair" or "Poor" when compared to less than one-third of MA beneficiaries in traditional models of care that reported in these categories.
+Nearly two-thirds of HOS-M respondents in PACE organizations reported self-rated general health of "Fair" or "Poor" when compared to less than one-third of MA beneficiaries in traditional models of care that reported in these categories.
 The study also highlights other areas where PACE respondents did more poorly compared to the other MA beneficiaries, such as having lower PCS and MCS scores, and having greater difficulty performing all ADLs.5

-Figure 2: 2017 HOS-M General Health Status for PACE HXXXA and HOS-M Total
+Figure 2: 2020 HOS-M General Health Status for PACE HXXXA and HOS-M Total